-1C, and 1D.
+The single-IF modes provided by the spectral line correlator are known as 1A, 1B, 1C, and 1D.
 In these modes, only one spectrum is produced.
 These modes give the highest spectral resolution at any given bandwidth.
-The dual-channel modes are denoted 2AB, 2AC,

-2AD, 2BC, 2BD and 2CD, and provide spectral information for the two IF channels named (e.g. mode 2AC provides AA and CC correlations).
+The dual-IF modes are denoted 2AB, 2AC, 2AD, 2BC, 2BD and 2CD, and provide spectral information for the two IFs named (e.g. mode 2AC provides AA and CC correlations).
 Linear polarization measurements are not possible with these modes, but circular polarization can be determined using the 2AC and 2BD modes.
-The four-channel modes are known as 4, PA and PB.
-The first of these provides spectra for all four IF channels.
+The four-IF modes are known as 4, PA and PB.
+The first of these provides spectra for all four IFs.
 Circular, but no linear polarization measurements are possible in this mode.
-The other two modes provide full polarimetric information - PA provides this for the A and C IF channels (that is, it performs the correlations AA, AC, CA, and CC, providing a spectrum for each), PB for the B and D IF channels.
+The other two modes provide full polarimetric information - PA provides this for the A and C IFs (that is, it performs the correlations AA, AC, CA, and CC, providing a spectrum for each), PB for the B and D IFs.
 Note that for these polarimetric modes, the descriptor 4 is omitted.
 The characteristics of all of these modes are summarized in Tables 14 and 15.